cullenmccutcheon/Data-Projects-TripleTen/SQL Zuber Queries/README.md

 ---
 ## Raw Data and Project Link Require Authentication

+## Project Description

+Zuber, a ride-sharing company, is analyzing taxi ride data in Chicago to understand passenger preferences and how external factors affect rides.
+The database contains information about neighborhoods, cabs, trips, and weather conditions.

+The project involves:

+- Analyzing ride distribution across different taxi companies
+- Examining how weather conditions impact ride durations between key locations
+- Identifying patterns specific to certain days of the week and weather conditions

 ## Executive Summary

 This report presents a series of SQL queries designed to analyze ride-sharing data for Zuber in Chicago.
 The analysis focuses on two key areas: